qlik-oss/after-work.js/docs/unit.md

   * `--systemjs`: Run test files in an `systemjs` with babel as transpiler environment.
   * `-d`|`--dirs`: Paths to directories to serve.
   * `--phantomjs-single-run`: Run once.
+  * `--coverage`: Instruments the code and reorts code coverage after test run
+  * `--coverage-black-list`: Folders to skip instrumentation of

 #### Debugging Browser context
 This driver runs the tests inside Chrome by default.
 Bring up **Chrome DevTools**, set the break points, and re-run the tests after you have run the tests once.